RuanLucasGD/MMV-Docs/source/another_systems.rst

 **spawner:** Transform from the position where the shot will come from.

-**bullet:** The projectile that will be instantiated.
+**bullet:** :ref:`The projectile <projectile>` that will be instantiated.
 It is important that this object has the Projectile component.

 **ignore layer:** The projectile will only identify a collision with another object if it does not have that layer defined.